4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Day 31

-When departing Sri Lanka, you can get an airport transfer from Galle Fort to Bandaranaike International Airport.
+You can get an airport transfer from Galle Fort to Bandaranaike International Airport when departing Sri Lanka.

 Or you could do one more night in Galle, Colombo or Negombo?
 If you still have a little budget left, why not spoil yourself with a luxury hotel in Colombo?
 It’s the perfect way to end your Sri Lanka holiday.